Snackable Learning – why businesses should adopt this power learning approach

 At Vibe, we’ve learnt there are 5 fundamentals for delivering effective communications within the workforce.
 These 5 fundamentals are the cornerstone of our Snackable Learning Framework©.

-4. In your face – messages must be actively put in-front of your workforce – don’t expect people to hunt it out, because they won’t
+4. In your face – Actively place messages in front of your workforce—don’t rely on them to seek it out, because they won’t.

 Read more about our 5 fundamentals for effective communication